-Brothers and sisters of a child with cancer experience a lot of emotions, many of which are similar to those felt by you and other adults.
+The brothers and sisters of a child with cancer experience a lot of emotions, many of which are like those felt by you and other adults.
 Age and coping skills affect how a sibling may react.
 Here are some common feelings:

 - a.
 Fear and anxiety.
 Younger children may fear they caused the cancer somehow or that they might "catch" it.
-Others worry about what will happen to the family because of the cancer.
-Or, they may fear that their brother or sister may die. - b.
+Others worry about what will happen to the family because of cancer.
+Or they may fear that their brother or sister will die. - b.
 Anger, jealousy, and resentment.
 Healthy siblings can be angry with their parents for not having as much time for them.
 They may be angry at the child with cancer for this, too.
-Siblings may resent that the child doesn't have to do chores or go to school. - c.
+Siblings may resent that the child does not have to do chores or go to school. - c.
 Feeling alone.
 Healthy siblings may feel left out, especially if most activities as a family involve the hospital and doctors' visits.
-Or, siblings may feel that they've lost the friendship of the child with cancer.
-Siblings may also miss time with friends, if you can't take them to regular social outings due to the demands of a child's cancer treatment. - d.
+Our siblings may feel that they have lost the friendship of the child with cancer.
+Siblings may also miss time with friends, if you cannot take them to regular social outings due to the demands of a child's cancer treatment. - d.
 Guilt.
-Often, healthy siblings feel guilty for not being the sick child.
+Often, healthy siblings feel guilty for not being sick.
 They may feel guilty for having bad thoughts or saying mean things to the child or for having any of the common emotions mentioned above. - e.
 Sadness and grief.
 Siblings may feel sad for the child with cancer and for their parents.
 They may feel sad that everything seems to have changed and grieve the loss of a "normal" family life.